Here is how the University of Rhode Island’s Summer Institute in Digital Literacy

 Last year, for example, we had a Medical School teacher who created a project to train pediatric residents on how to establish sensitive conversations with families around the issue of health disinformation and conspiracies.

+The Summer Institute in Digital Literacy has been an integral part of our journey.
 Whether we’re pairing up with the electoral courts to bring media literacy to first-time voters, creating digital literacy materials for the 60+ public or discussing online learning in a post-pandemic context, we’ve had this great international community to learn with, get inspired from, and trade experiences and ideas.